thi-ng/umbrella/packages/lispy/README.md

 ## Extensibility

-The core language can be easily customized/extended by defining new items in the root environment `ENV` (see example below) or passing a custom environment to [`evalSource()`](https://docs.thi.ng/umbrella/lispyfunctions/evalSource.html).
+The core language can be easily customized/extended by defining new symbols (or redefining existing ones) in the root environment `ENV` (see example below) or passing a custom environment to [`evalSource()`](https://docs.thi.ng/umbrella/lispyfunctions/evalSource.html).

 ## Status